hapijs/iron/README.md

 object with the following **required** keys:

 - `encryption` - defines the options used by the encryption process.
-- `integrity` - defines the options used by the HMAC itegrity verification process.
+- `integrity` - defines the options used by the HMAC integrity verification process.

 Each of these option objects includes the following **required** keys:

 - `saltBits` - the size of the salt (random buffer used to ensure that two identical objects will generate a different encrypted result.
 - `algorithm` - the algorithm used ('aes-256-cbc' for encryption and 'sha256' for integrity are the only two supported at this time).
 - `iterations` - the number of iterations used to derive a key from the password.
 Set to `1` by default.
 The number of ideal iterations to use is dependent on your application's performance requirements.
-More iterations means it takes longer to generate the key.3
+More iterations means it takes longer to generate the key.

 The _'seal()'_ and _'unseal()'_ methods also take the following **optional** options keys:

 - `ttl` - sealed object lifetime in milliseconds where 0 means forever.
 Defaults to 0.
 - `timestampSkewSec` - number of seconds of permitted clock skew for incoming expirations.
 Defaults to 60 seconds.
-- `localtimeOffsetMsec` - local clock time offset express in a number of milliseconds (positive or negative).
+- `localtimeOffsetMsec` - local clock time offset, expressed in number of milliseconds (positive or negative).
 Defaults to 0.

 **iron** includes a default options object which can be passed to the methods as shown above in the example.
 The default settings are: